learn-co-curriculum/dsc-user-input-and-output-in-python/README.md

 ## Summary

 This lesson introduced you to character input/output and string manipulation.
 We also saw how we can take user input, do some basic processing and provide feedback to the user based on the input.
-In the following lab, we will see how to make output conditional to user input i.e. different processing and output messages based on input.